Provable Diffusion Posterior Sampling for Bayesian Inversion: Numerical Experiments

-The average quantitative performance of PDPS and the two baselines are summarized in Table~\ref{tab:ffhq}, where we report the average PSNR and SSIM computed over 128 randomly selected images from the FFHQ64 dataset.
-As shown in the table, PDPS consistently outperforms the competing approaches across all tasks, with particularly pronounced gains in the challenging nonlinear deblurring setting, demonstrating its superior effectiveness in complex scenarios.
+Table~\ref{tab:ffhq} reports average PSNR and SSIM over 128 FFHQ64 images.
+PDPS consistently outperforms both baselines across all tasks, with particularly pronounced gains in the nonlinear deblurring setting.

 For in-depth case studies, we selected six representative images (two per task) to evaluate the reconstruction quality of the different methods.
-For each image and each method, we performed 24 independent sampling runs.
-The primary visual result shown for each method corresponds to the single run achieving the highest combined PSNR and SSIM.
+For each image, we performed 24 independent sampling runs for the stochastic methods, PDPS and DPS, whereas TV produces a single deterministic reconstruction.
+The primary visual result shown for each stochastic method corresponds to the single run achieving the highest combined PSNR and SSIM; for TV, the unique reconstruction is displayed.
 To enable qualitative comparison and uncertainty quantification, we further report (i) the pixel-wise mean absolute error (MAE) with respect to the ground truth (labeled ``mean err.'') and (ii) the pixel-wise standard deviation (labeled ``std. dev.'') computed across the 24 runs.
+For TV, the mean-error map reduces to the absolute-error map of its single reconstruction, and its standard-deviation map is identically zero.